fbpx

 What is the impact on the marine environment due to dredging works?

-The proposal should result in reduced risk of environmental harm to the areas of the marine park because the dewatering and disposal of dredge spoil is being shifted to a land-based location.
+The proposal should result in reduced risk of environmental harm to the areas of the marine park because the dewatering and disposal of dredge spoil is being undertaken at a land-based location.

 All marine fauna sightings will be logged by the dredge operator, including behaviour and actions taken, if required.